 E-Markets as a public utility: What’s different?

-- Seamless markets: POEMs is not a tightly siloed platform battling to dominate its niche.
+- Seamless markets: POEMs is not a vertical platform battling to dominate its niche.
 It pulls together resources from across its thousands of sectors to meet each buyer’s need.
 A suite of transaction mechanisms maximizes convenience.
 Mandated franchisees inhibit centralizing and keep each sector vibrant.

-- Atomization: The flat-rate, fractional, system charge in each transaction is weighted to reward operators for small purchases.
+- Atomization: The flat-rate, percentage, system charge in each purchase is calibrated to reward operators for small transactions.
 Instead of upselling within a silo, POEMs aims for “broadselling”, meeting the buyer’s need in an insured, backstopped, package from many small sellers, not necessarily one big one.

-- Information: Once anonymized, data from POEMs is public property.
-Operators are motivated to harness that with tools allowing – for example – anyone to explore options around market entry, pricing, where to offer, and times to offer for any skill or asset.
+- Information: Anonymized, data from POEMs is public.
+Operators are motivated to harness it with tools allowing – for example – anyone to explore options around market entry, pricing, and times to offer for any skill or asset.

-- Investment: With returns linked to activity across the micro-economy, POEMs will want to encourage market interventions that increase its users’ options, activity, and earnings.
+- Investment: With returns linked to market activity, POEMs will encourage market interventions that increase its users’ options, activity, and earnings.
 They can come from government, philanthropy, or profit seekers.

 - Externalized innovation: Banned from taking a position in any of their markets, permitted to operate only the core service, POEMs spawns spin-off opportunities that its operators can’t exploit.
 Instead of building a monolith, they are incentivized to tend an evolving eco-system of value-adding apps.